boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/gui-settings.md

 {% tabs %}
 {% tab title="Description" %}
-When set to false, Gunbot starts the GUI but does not process pairs until the core is started from the GUI.
+When set to false, bitRage starts the GUI but does not process pairs until the core is started from the GUI.
 This setting is toggled with the **START BOT CORE** button.

 In case you don't want to use the GUI, set this to true.
 {% endtab %}